What will your students receive?

 - whether or not they can fit START QUT into their life.

-The timetable for Semester 1, 2020 is not available yet, but we strongly encourage students to submit their applications on time.
+The timetable for Semester 1, 2020 is now available to search via the QUT website.

 Once your student has decided what unit they'd like to study, they can check its timetable to see if it suits their school and personal schedule.